Everything You NEED on Your Emergency Kit Checklist

 Where To Keep Emergency Kits

-Home: Keep this kit in a designated place.
+Home: Keep this 72-hour survival kit checklist in a designated place.
 And make sure that everyone in the family knows where it is.

 Work: Be prepared to shelter at work.
 Keep another kit at your office/desk, because disaster can strike at any time.